 I'm a sucker for fences and gates.
 I admit it.
 And, there are plenty of fences and gates up in the Sierras!
 I found this one today, and used my camera's manual setting, thanks to some help from hubby.
 I can't wait to do more exploring tomorrow! :-) That's My World for Tuesday, April 19, 2011.
 To see other worlds, please go to: http://showyourworld.blogspot.com/

 Yes, any photo is available for purchase!
 I can print them on 4x6 or 8x10 photo paper.
 Just send me an email! firstname.lastname@example.org

 Copyright ~~All content and photos are original to Cheryl Ann Dean, Sand to Sea to Mountains, CA, and are copyrighted.
 Please do not copy, or download any content without express written consent.
 All content and photos remain the sole property of Cheryl Ann Dean.

 Have a comment or suggestion?
 Email me at: email@example.com

 I've loved horses all my life but didn't get my first one until our kids left us with an empty nest!
-Now hubby and I have 4 horses, 2 dogs, 5 cats, and 1 grandson.
+Now hubby and I have 4 horses, 1 dog, 3 cats, and 4 adorable grandchildren.
 Oh, and two wonderful, grown children!
 Hubby and I enjoy taking care of our rescue horses and traveling and taking photos.